Many online entrepreneurs view their sites as a necessary business expense rather than a chance to gather new customers.

 - Make sure customers can find you.
 Many businesses don’t have a solid SEO plan, but there are few things in IM that are as crucial.
 According to a recent report by Forrester Research, almost 80% of internet visitors discover new sites through search engines.
 A sound SEO campaign can drive targeted, abundant traffic to your site at a small portion of the cost of other advertising methods.
 Without a high ranking in the search engines, you’ll only get traffic through adds, word-of-mouth and other more limited means.

 - Put together announcements and e-newsletters to keep readers up to date.
-A good newsletter campaign, when delivered to those who’ve signed up, can help your home business PLR keep customers and find new ones.
+A good newsletter campaign, when delivered to those who’ve signed up, can help your home business keep customers and find new ones.
 Sending out valuable content helps you to cement your status as an industry expert, and you can also use your newsletter to advertise sales and promos.
 According to a recent survey by Doubleclick, almost 82% of internet surfers have bought something online because of an ad.
 However, most of these customers are more receptive to ads from companies with which they already have a relationship.
+Just make sure you’re monetizing your newsletters correctly, affiliate marketing comes into play here.
+If you’re new to affiliate marketing and prefer guidance of how to integrate it into your internet business, go get one of the best affiliate marketing training courses, and learn from it while implementing everything that you learn.
+Trial and error is the way to go here.

 - Ensure that existing marketing methods promote your website.
 Your print ads need to be consistent, displaying your web address and other

-- information.
+- Providing regular valuable and helpful information.
 This step can bring more traffic to your site at a relatively low cost, but many companies are still using marketing materials from before they had a website at all.
+Make sure your’re pushing out lots of content to help your audience and that your content is getting indexed by Google.
+You can speed up this process by using a tool like instant link indexer to ping your article links and get them noticed by Google faster.
+Many marketers nowadays are doing this.

 Unlike other types of media, online you only have a little bit of time to convey your company’s USP, or unique selling proposition.
 The best sites instantly tell the visitor why they need the product, and they use inclusive language.
 By changing your focus, you can build stronger connections with your readers.